-Area of Need The main barrier to your child's development - C&I / C&L / SEMH / PD Boxall Profile A summary of a child's personal and social skills used to group children for the Rainbow Room and set targets for their work there CAMHS Child and Adolescent Mental Health Service - they help us to discover the barriers to a child's wellbeing or personal/social development, including diagnosing neurological problems like ADHD Categories of SEND We have 4 levels in Hill View School: 'M' = Monitoring (might have an undiagnosed SEND); 'SEND' = adaptations and adjustments are in place to help the child access learning; 'SEND+' = they are currently being assessed for an EHCP/Additional funding; EHCP = they have been granted an EHCP.
-The National SEND Code of Practice only recognises SEN Support (what we refer to as SEND) and EHCP C&I (Communication The child finds it hard to communicate their feelings/ideas, or understand • those of others.
+The main herries to your shild's development.
+COULCOULCED ALL (DD Area of Need The main barrier to your child's development - C&I / C&L / SEMH / PD CAMHS Child and Adolescent Mental Health Service - they help us to discover the barriers to a child's wellbeing or personal/social development, including diagnosing neurological problems like ADHD Categories of SEND We have 4 levels in Hill View School: 'M' = Monitoring (might have an undiagnosed SEND); 'SEND' = adaptations and adjustments are in place to help the child access learning; 'SEND+' = they are currently being assessed for an EHCP/Additional funding; EHCP = they have been granted an EHCP.
+The National SEND Code of Practice only recognises SEN Support (what we refer to as SEND) and EHCP C&I (Communication and Interaction needs) The child finds it hard to communicate their feelings/ideas, or understand those of others.
 They may also find social interaction hard as a result.
-This area fo need includes Autism Spectrum Condition (ASC, also known as ASD) C&L (Cognition and The child finds it difficult to learn, perhaps because their brain struggles to Learning needs) process things in a typical way, or they have memory problems.
+This area fo need includes Autism Spectrum Condition (ASC, also known as ASD) C&L (Cognition and Learning needs) The child finds it difficult to learn, perhaps because their brain struggles to process things in a typical way, or they have memory problems.
 This can include SpLD Code of Practice The national statutory guidance that informs schools and Local Authorities how they should provide for children with SEND.
-It is the document that goes alongside the laws of The Equality Act and other guidance Educational Someone who can observe and assess a child and help us to know how Psychologist different parts of their brain might be helping/hindering their learning Edukey The secure software Hill View uses to create, store, analyse and share SEND Plans, documents, Passports, SEND Provision ЕНСР Education Health Care Plan - a document written by the LA that means they take joint responsibility for making sure your child receives the right support Inclusion Team The groups of staff responsible for the co-ordinated quality provision for children with any additional need, e.g. SEND, English as an additional language, Looked After Children, children getting support from Social Care Intervention A short-term targeted programme of work to address a specific need of an individual child Local Authority Oxfordshire County Council education department Local Offer How Oxfordshire County Council (the Local Authority) help, support and provide for children with SEND in our county MHST (Mental Health The 'lower level' of CAMHS who can provide support for individual children, or Support Team) groups of children, who are experiencing pre-therapeutic mental health difficulties Passport (on Edukey) A one-page profile of the child, including their strengths, outside agency support, strategies and needs.
-It can be accessed by all staff PD (Sensory and/or The physical needs that could be a barrier to learning, e.g. visual impairement, physical needs) hearing impairment, overwhelmed by sensory stimulation 71 Back to Contents
+It is the document that goes alongside the laws of The Equality Act and other guidance Educational Psychologist Someone who can observe and assess a child and help us to know how different parts of their brain might be helping/hindering their learning Edukey The secure software Hill View uses to create, store, analyse and share SEND Plans, documents, Passports, SEND Provision EHCNA Education, Health and Care Needs Assessment - the first step in asking the Local Authority to assess whether a child needs an EHCP.
+Sometimes thought of as the 'EHCP Application'. ЕНСР Education Health Care Plan - a document written by the LA that means they take joint responsibility for making sure your child receives the right support Inclusion Team The groups of staff responsible for the co-ordinated quality provision for children with any additional need, e.g. SEND, English as an additional language, Looked After Children, children getting support from Social Care Intervention A short-term targeted programme of work to address a specific need of an individual child Local Authority Oxfordshire County Council education department Local Offer How Oxfordshire County Council (the Local Authority) help, support and provide for children with SEND in our county MHST (Mental Health Support Team) The 'lower level' of CAMHS who can provide support for individual children, or groups of children, who are experiencing pre-therapeutic mental health difficulties Passport (on Edukey) A one-page profile of the child, including their strengths, outside agency support, strategies and needs.
+It can be accessed by all staff PD (Sensory and/or physical needs) The physical needs that could be a barrier to learning, e.g. visual impairment, hearing impairment, overwhelmed by sensory stimulation 71